koursaros-ai/nboost/README.md

 <h2 align="center">Benchmarks</h2>

-> We value generalizability.
+> 🌎 We value generalizability!
 Therefore, we benchmark each model on different datasets within its domain.
-Check out the results below!

 <center>